 What are the best types of locations?

-You can learn more about how to land the most profitable vending locations in Chapter 3, but we’ve typically found that schools are one of the best options.
+You can learn more about how to land the most profitable vending locations in Chapter 3.

 Why is that, you ask?

 - Schools have consistent and static foot traffic (students go to school 5 times per week and it’s the same students who go to school everyday, so they know what you sell in your machines).

 - Kids love buying from vending machines – it’s a fun experience for them.

 - Students don’t usually plan ahead to bring snacks with them to eat throughout the day.

 - Parents give their kids money to buy snacks from school.
 A lot of the time, those snacks end up being from the vending machine.

 Some other good location types are offices/office buildings, gyms/recreation centers, YMCAs, and hospitals.

 The profitability of your vending machine route will depend on the locations you place your machines in (that’s why we dedicated an entire chapter to this topic) and the time and effort you put into your new business.
 We will show you how to use eManage, your vending management software, to help make sure each machine is filled with the best selling products for their individual locations.